rusefi/rusefi/README.md

 ## Cloning the repository

-Important nonte - we now use submodules:
+Important note - we now use submodules:

 `git submodule update --init`